Golden lion tamarin: Translocation

 During a 1990-1992 survey, a number of golden lion tamarin groups were identified in very small and/or immediately imperiled forest fragments in the Rio de Janeiro State municipalities of Cabo Frio, Búzios, Saquarema, and Araruama.
-Between 1994 and 1997, under the administration of the Associação Mico-Leão-Dourado (Golden Lion Tamarin Association), 43 individuals from some of these forest remnants, in Cabo Frio, Búzios, and Saquarema (6 family groups and one single individual), were rescued and translocated to the location of what would become (in 1998) the União Biological Reserve).
+Between 1994 and 1997, under the administration of the Associação Mico-Leão-Dourado (Golden Lion Tamarin Association), 43 individuals from some of these forest remnants, in Cabo Frio, Búzios, and Saquarema (si family groups and one single individual), were rescued and translocated to the location of what would become (in 1998) the União Biological Reserve).
 The reserve lies within the species' historic area of occurrence but had no resident golden lion tamarins at the time.
 The two primary goals of the translocation program were to rescue imminently threatened golden lion tamarins and to add genetic diversity to the more protected part of the population.

 The population at the União reserve has grown substantially since the initial translocations.
 The population had already grown to 120 by December 2000, and to more than 220 in 30 family groups by 2006.
-The most recent census, carried out in 2022-2023 estimated that there were 473 descendants of the original translocated golden lion tamarins.
+The most recent census, carried out in 2022-2023, estimated that 473 descendants of the original translocated golden lion tamarins existed.
 This represented 10% of the total estimated 2022-2023 population of 4,869 in the species' primary area of occurrence in the non-coastal area of the São João and Macaé river basins (calculated from, Supplementary Materials).